 - I. Report Prepared by External Auditors - II.
 Evaluation of Audit Committee on the Functioning of Internal Control, Internal Audit and Risk Management Systems and their Activities during the accounting period - III.
 Independent Audit Report - IV.
-Financial Statements and Information on the Financial Structure - V. Assessment on Financial Position, Profitability and Debt Payment Capability - VI.
-Information on Risk Management Policies as per Risk Types - VII.
-Information on the Rating by the Rating Agencies and the Content of this Rating According to the Regulation on the Principles Relating to the Activities and Authorization of Rating Agencies - VIII.
+Financial Statements, Post-Balance Sheet Considerations, Information on Dividend Distribution and Information on Financial Structure to be Provided at the End of the Chapter Assessment on Financial Position, Profitability and Debt Payment Capability - V. Information on Risk Management Policies as per Risk Types - VI.
+Information on the Rating by the Rating Agencies and the Content of this Rating According to the Regulation on the Principles Relating to the Activities and Authorization of Rating Agencies - VII.
 Summary of Financial Information for the five-year term, including the report period